virtuoushub/minecrift/README.md

 Run install.sh (or install.bat) to download minecraft, download optifine, deobfuscate the base system, and apply the patches and new files.

 Use the MCP environment in /mcp to modify, test, and recompile.

-Run build.sh (or build.bat) to create a release .zip. (not currently implemented)
+Run build.sh (or build.bat) to create a release classes.zip.

 Run getchanges.sh (or getchanges.bat) to diff the modified /mcp/src files into version controlled /patches and copy the new classes into the /src/